whoiscicada/Ai-lead-importer/README.md

 1. The backend parses the CSV with `csv-parse`, preserving original headers as-is.
 2. Rows are chunked into batches (`BATCH_SIZE`) and sent to the model with limited concurrency (`AI_CONCURRENCY`) to stay under rate limits.
-3. Each batch's prompt instructs Claude to map arbitrary column names to the fixed CRM schema, normalize dates to ISO 8601, split multiple emails/phones (first one wins, rest go to `crm_note`), and omit rows with neither an email nor a phone number.
+3. Each batch's prompt instructs the AI to map arbitrary column names to the fixed CRM schema, normalize dates to ISO 8601, split multiple emails/phones (first one wins, rest go to `crm_note`), and omit rows with neither an email nor a phone number.
 4. On a parse failure, the batch is retried once with a stricter "no prose" reminder; on